 The image below shows what your completed setup should look like.
 Check each setting and make sure this image matches what your milling software screen looks like.
 The only things that might be different are the Material Size and Material Placement sections because you’ve entered specific values for the dog tag you measured with digital calipers.

 If you’d like to print this diagram, download the PDF version here!

 Step 7: Mill your design.

-At this point, we’ve loaded the 80° engraving tool, entered dog tag and tape measurement values, attached the dog tag to the spoilboard, opened the SVG file, deselected Cutout, set the engraving depth to 0.003”, selected the 80° engraving tool, changed the “Scale From” value to Document Bounds, and looked at the preview to verify the settings.
+At this point, we’ve loaded the Metal Engraving Bit (80°), entered dog tag and tape measurement values, attached the dog tag to the spoilboard, opened the SVG file, deselected Cutout, set the engraving depth to 0.003”, selected the Metal Engraving Bit (80°), changed the “Scale From” value to Document Bounds, and looked at the preview to verify the settings.

 When you’re happy with how everything looks, place all four windows on the mill.
 Now you’re ready to click “Start Milling” and watch the milling machine cut your dog tag!

 Your final product should look something like this!

 To help with troubleshooting, here are a few simple rules explaining how our software treats SVG files.